connorcarnes/campbell-letters/README.md

 steadfast & true friends; I did all I could to enter the college at New York, but at that season I could not succeed; I then proceeded, by the kind aid of friends in New York, to Maryland to a college near Emmetsburg.
-I remained there until O Connell made his celebrated speech against slavery ├ó┬Ç┬ô this kindled a bad spirit in the students who were generally from slave states & they attempted to burn O Connell in effigy; I alone undertook to prevent them, & did so effectually, tho├ó┬Ç┬Ö I did not coincide with O Connel at that time, nor for some time before I left home.
-I thought he should rather attend to his own & his country├ó┬Ç┬Ös slavery rather than come to attack slavery in America where his ideas of slavery were despised, & where slaves are in condition superior to to the farmers of Ireland.
+I remained there until O Connell made his celebrated speech against slavery ΓÇô this kindled a bad spirit in the students who were generally from slave states & they attempted to burn O Connell in effigy; I alone undertook to prevent them, & did so effectually, thoΓÇÖ I did not coincide with O Connel at that time, nor for some time before I left home.
+I thought he should rather attend to his own & his countryΓÇÖs slavery rather than come to attack slavery in America where his ideas of slavery were despised, & where slaves are in condition superior to to the farmers of Ireland.
 But this is nothing to the purpose.
-Patricks day succeeded this ├ó┬Ç┬ô our society would not be permitted to meet & prohibited by the President of the college himself an Irishman.
+Patricks day succeeded this ΓÇô our society would not be permitted to meet & prohibited by the President of the college himself an Irishman.
 Henceforward I would do nothing but what I was bound to do by the strict rules of the college.
-I left there in the month of May or June ├ó┬Ç┬ô when I came back to New York, I met Bishop Quarters, he advised me to come to Canada, and that after a years study in Montreal he would receive me for his Diocese.
+I left there in the month of May or June ΓÇô when I came back to New York, I met Bishop Quarters, he advised me to come to Canada, and that after a years study in Montreal he would receive me for his Diocese.
 When I came to Montreal, I would not be received in the college without letters when I then had not; I came to Quebec, & remained a year in Quebec, after that year I entered this college.
 Thus you see I have  rambled as well as yourself, but I never left my friends in doubt of my existence or place of abode.
-It is a Philosophy I like not, and hence I write to you, tho├ó┬Ç┬Ö in doubt about your address.
-The map of Texas has aided me more in finding your address than my brothers letter, and if his got it, tho├ó┬Ç┬Ö only a student here, having my education & together with $50 P year for teaching Latin & English, still I contrive to send home a few pounds a year.
+It is a Philosophy I like not, and hence I write to you, thoΓÇÖ in doubt about your address.
+The map of Texas has aided me more in finding your address than my brothers letter, and if his got it, thoΓÇÖ only a student here, having my education & together with $50 P year for teaching Latin & English, still I contrive to send home a few pounds a year.
 At the end of each of the last two years I got part of ordination, at the end of this year, that is in the month of August, I believe I shall get subdeaconship, and